 After trekking and climbing for a number of years, I wanted to do something more challenging and opted to climb Mera Peak a 6476m peak in the Himalayas.
-However it is a non technical climb, it does require determination and endurance as one would be climbing in extreme cold temperatures upto -15C and at high altitude.
+However, it is a non-technical climb, it does require determination and endurance as one would be climbing in extreme cold temperatures up to -15C and at high altitude.
 I had organized a solo trek and climb to Mera Peak starting and ending at Phaplu.

 The trek was organized by Himal Tamang from Visit Himalaya Treks and it is my second trip through them.
 They are highly professional in their approach and I intend to book my next expedition through them when I visit Nepal next.